Fort Sumter – Charleston, South Carolina

 Each time America went to war in the ensuing years, reconstruction was done to make Fort Sumter battle-ready.
 At the beginning of the Spanish American War, a new concrete blockhouse-style installation was built inside the original walls.
 Rifles were mounted during WWI and antiaircraft guns were installed during WWII, but the fort never saw combat again.

-Fort Sumter became a US National Monument in 1948.
+Fort Sumter became a United States National Monument in 1948.
 A short ferry ride from Charleston, the historic fort is open daily to the public.
 For more on visiting, go to the Fort Sumter Visitor Education Center.

 Special thanks to photographer Barry Gooch of Charleston for sharing these photos, including part of his collection of historical photos, with the South Carolina Picture Project.